RasaHQ/rasa/docs/server.rst

 2. Fetch the model from a server (see :ref:`_server_fetch_from_server`).
 3. Fetch the model from a remote storage (see :ref:`_server_fetch_from_remote_storage`).

 Rasa tries to load the model in above mentioned order.
-E.g. it only tires to load your model from a server if it could not find the model on your local storage system.
+E.g. it only tries to load your model from a server if it could not find the model on your local storage system.

 .. warning::